BYU Division of Continuing Education

-The BYU Division of Continuing Education (DCE) is a division of Brigham Young University (BYU) that oversees continuing education programs.
+The BYU Continuing Education (CE) is part of Brigham Young University (BYU) that oversees continuing education programs.

 History

 Attempts at BYU to offer continuing education programs date back to Karl G. Maeser offering night classes to workers at the Provo Woolen Mills in 1876.
 However night classes and other attempts to reach out to non-matriculated students were haphazard through the next few decades.

 The Polysophical Society was organized in 1877 to give lectures open to the general public.
 At first most of the lectures were given by students.
 By 1903 the program was organized as the lyceum program with John C. Swensen as its director and most of the lectures were either by BYU faculty or by professors and lecturers invited from elsewhere.

-The DCE as an organization began in 1921 when Franklin S. Harris, BYU's president, organized the Extension Division.
+The CE as an organization began in 1921 when Franklin S. Harris, BYU's president, organized the Extension Division.
 Lowry Nelson served as the first director.
 Nelson believed that educational opportunity should not be limited to those who could formally attend colleges and universities in the standard campus format.
 In 1946, Harold Glen Clark was made director of the extension division.
 Clark oversaw a major expansion of the role of BYU and the expansion or creation of many of the programs that BYU still offers, staying at the head of the program until he became the first president of the Provo Temple.